The Governing Body

 I have lived in Edmonton since 2008 and have two children at the school.
 Since 2007 I have worked as a civil servant in central government and I currently work at the Department of Education in the early year’s team.

-Nicki Jaeggi – Staff Governor (Associate Head)
+Nicki Jaeggi – Staff Governor (Head Teacher)

 On completing my teaching degree I taught at a school in Hertfordshire for three years and then moved to the Netherlands and worked in a well renowned International School to learn more about education abroad and experience a different culture.
 On my return to Enfield I worked at Brimsdown Primary School for eight years.
 I have specialised in Early Years and have supported different schools across the borough to improve their Early Years provision.